 - Pay your bills when you receive them

 - Go without personally until the business has some cash flow

 - It is easier to retain a customer than to find a new one

 - Pay your employees well

-Whether you’re like me, with a career that merges family and business, or you’re simply looking to learn from someone else’s mistakes and wins – I invite you to follow my blog for more about the C. J. Dannemiller story wholesale nut company.
+Whether you’re like me, with a career that merges family and business, or you’re simply looking to learn from someone else’s mistakes and wins – I invite you to follow my blog for more about the C. J. Dannemiller Co. wholesale nut company story.